dotnet/orleans/src/Documentation/tutorials_and_samples/tutorial_1_helloworld.md

 ```

 At this point, OrleansClient creates a reference to the IHello grain and calls its SayHello() method through its interface, IHello.
-Because of this reference, the grain is activated in the silo.
+This call activates the grain in the silo.
 OrleansClient sends a greeting to the activated grain.
-The grain returns a Task string to OrleansClient, which OrleansClient displays on the console.
+The grain returns the greeting as a response to OrleansClient, which OrleansClient displays on the console.

 ## Running the sample app